BytePane

 What is MySQL used for?

 MySQL is primarily used for web databases, lamp stack.
-It was created by MySQL AB in 1995 and follows the relational paradigm.
+It was created by MySQL AB in 1995.
+It follows the relational paradigm.

 Is MySQL hard to learn?